Events & Resources

 Celebration of Life

 This group memorial service for families, friends and staff is held four times during the year.
 The purpose of the Celebration of Life is to provide a ceremony for families who have recently lost a child to begin the lifelong journey of honoring and remembering them.
 The ceremony has readings, music, candle lighting, and an opportunity for families to share stories and memories of their child, and ends with a meal together as families continue to share.
 Bereavement resources for support are also made available to families.
 Each family receives a bud vase as a gift and siblings receive a stuffed animal.
 Families will be invited to the ceremony throughout the year after their child’s death, giving them the option of when they feel ready to return to the Hospital.
-The ceremonies are held on Saturday mornings at the Hospital in our Healing Garden.

 Our Gatherings provide regular activities and events for families to honor their child and gain support from families with similar losses.
 They bring bereaved families who have experienced the death of a child together in a supportive setting for sharing their experiences, gaining knowledge about their grief process, and meeting other families who have also lost a child.
 At these events, families are engaged in an activity that allows them to honor their child who died and talk about it with themselves and other family members or friends who have come with them.